RodZill4/material-maker/material_maker/doc/node_transform_spherize.rst

 * *Amount* defines the strength of the distortion

-* *Offset X* and *Offset Y* define the location of the sphere along the X and Y axes.
+* *Center X* and *Center Y* define the location of the sphere center along the X and Y axes.

 Example images
 ++++++++++++++